 Learn more about cohort default rates.

 Federal aid application process

 One of the basic principles of financial aid need analysis is that the responsibility of paying for college rests with the student and the student's parents.
 In most cases, a student's aid will depend upon the financial strength of the parents, as well as the student's own resources.
 All federal need-based aid is awarded according to a formula established by the Department of Education.
 The formula evaluates income, assets, family size and other measures of financial ability.
 The federal government provides a form, the Free Application for Federal Student Aid (FAFSA), which may be used to apply for federal and state financial aid.
-This application is usually available in December each year and filed electronically after January 1.
+This application is available and can be filed electronically after October 1.
 In order to be considered for all financial aid programs, the FAFSA should be submitted prior to March 31.
 To make sure the need analysis results are sent to Missouri State University-West Plains, students must list Missouri State University-West Plains as one of the schools to receive the report.
 After the application is sent electronically and processed by the federal processor, the student receives an electronic acknowledgement or Student Aid Report (SAR).
 Read the information carefully and follow all instructions.
 The financial aid staff will then notify the student of any aid for which he or she may be eligible.
 Occasionally, the staff may ask for additional materials in order to process an aid application.